Ibn Tunart: Works

-Ibn Tunart wrote an Arabic-Tashelhiyt (Berber) dictionary known as Kitāb al-asmā’ (the book of names).
+Ibn Tunart wrote an Arabic-Tamazight dictionary known as Kitāb al-asmā’ (the book of names).
 The dictionary is thematic, arranging its entries according to their meaning and grouping them into 38 sections based on shared semantic fields.
 Only nine copies of the work are known to exist.
 Two of them are nearly identical; some are preserved in Arsène Roux’s collection in Aix-en-Provence and in the Leiden University Library, while the rest remain in private collections in the Tashelhiyt-speaking regions of Morocco.
 The oldest and most complete copy is dated 956 H./1549 (under the shelfmark ms. Or 23.333 in Leiden University Library) and it contains approximately 2,500 terms.

 The observation is that the lexicon of the manuscript belongs mainly to Tashelhiyt, spoken in the southwest of Morocco.
 However, we find terms belonging to other varieties and sometimes specific to a particular area or even restricted to particular dialects: